mattwaite/JOUR307-Data-Journalism/syllabus.md

 ##Class Schedule:##

 A word of warning: This class is pretty fluid.
 I will move things up and back, depending on how well you’re getting things.
 If things change, I will update the syllabus on Blackboard and I will update you.

-Intro, project discussion, thinking about data.
-Data basics -- from rows and columns to metadata Visualization basics -- what chart when and why Getting data that isn’t online
-Writing about numbers
-Maps are a language we all speak
-Documents as data
-Statistics for reporting

 ###Aug.
 26, 2014###